Representation Recycling for Streaming Video Analysis: Related Work

 \subsection{Efficient Video Processing and Inference}

-There have been many efforts to improve efficiency in video processing in order to reach real-time processing speeds.
+There have been many efforts to improve video processing efficiency to reach real-time processing speeds.
 Most of these works take a system-oriented approach~\cite{carreira2018massively,narayanan2019pipedream,li2020towards}.
 For example, Carreira et al.~\cite{carreira2018massively} develop an efficient parallelization scheme over multiple GPUs and process different parts of a model in separate GPUs to improve efficiency while sacrificing accuracy due to frame delays.
 Narayanan et al.~\cite{narayanan2019pipedream} propose a novel scheduling mechanism that efficiently schedules and divides forward and backward passes over multiple GPUs.
-In another work, Li et al.~\cite{li2020towards} use a dynamic scheduler in which the model chooses to skip a frame when the delays build up to the point where it would be impossible to calculate the results of the next frame in the allotted time.
+In another work, Li et al.~\cite{li2020towards} use a dynamic scheduler that skips frame(s) when the delays build up to the point where it would be impossible to calculate the results of the next frame in the allotted time.

-We also note that works on low-cost network designs, such as MobileNets~\cite{howard2017mobilenets,sandler2018mobilenetv2} and low-resolution networks~\cite{liu2018mobile,zhao2018deep}, are also relevant.
-Such efforts are valuable especially for replacing network components by more compute-friendly counterparts.
-However, advantages of such techniques can also be limited due to natural trade-offs between speed and performance~\cite{zhu2020review} as the lower-cost network components tend to have lower expressive power.
+We note that works on low-cost network designs, such as MobileNets~\cite{howard2017mobilenets,sandler2018mobilenetv2} and low-resolution networks~\cite{liu2018mobile,zhao2018deep}, are also relevant.
+Such efforts are valuable primarily for replacing network components with more compute-friendly counterparts.
+However, the advantages of such techniques can also be limited due to natural trade-offs between speed and performance~\cite{zhu2020review}, as the lower-cost network components tend to have lower expressive power.
 Nevertheless, one can easily incorporate low-cost model design principles into DEQ or StreamDEQ models, thanks to the architecture-agnostic definition of implicit layer models.
 While such efforts may bring reductions in inference wall-clock time, they are outside the scope of our work.